lightningdevkit/lightningdevkit.org/docs/build_node.md

 		funding_scriptpubkey[1] == 32;

-	// Generate the funding transaction for the channel based on the channel amount NetworkParameters bitcoinj_net =
+	// Generate the funding transaction for the channel based on the channel amount
+	// The following uses the bitcoinj library to do so, but you can use any
+	// standard Bitcoin library for on-chain logic.
+	NetworkParameters bitcoinj_net =
 		NetworkParameters.fromID(NetworkParameters.ID_MAINNET);
 	Transaction funding_tx = new Transaction(bitcoinj_net);